These tips are an ideal guide to help everyone get the most out of a visit to Killhope .

 These are situated on the outside of the Visitor Centre and include an accessible toilet.

-Our café is open daily from 25 March to 30 October 2016, 10.30am to 5.00pm.
+Our café is open daily from 11.00am to 4.00pm.
 Please ensure that children are accompanied when using the café.

 There are several picnic areas around the site, and we have a specially built class sized round picnic table which is covered so everyone can sit together!
 Please encourage your group to clean up after themselves.
 There are recycling facilities on site.
 In wet or very cold weather we do have picnic space available indoors.